Skip to content

 Company History

 PagSeguro was created in 2006 inside UOL (Universo Online), Brazil's largest internet portal at the time, as UOL's financial services platform.
-UOL acquired BrPay in January 2007 and folded it into PagSeguro within six months — that was the founding payments acquisition.
+UOL acquired BrPay in January 2007 and folded it into PagSeguro within six months, the founding payments acquisition.
 The original product was an online checkout aimed at small Brazilian merchants who could not get card-acquiring contracts from Cielo or Rede.

 Our analysis of 17 reviews from Trustpilot and industry sources